MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/authenticating-users-with-azure-active-directory.md

 ## Task 3: Configure [!INCLUDE[server](../developer/includes/server.md)] for Azure AD

 You can configure the [!INCLUDE[server](../developer/includes/server.md)] instance by using the [!INCLUDE[admintool](../developer/includes/admintool.md)], modifying the CustomSettings.config file directly, or using the [Set-NAVServerConfiguration cmdlet](https://docs.microsoft.com/en-us/powershell/module/microsoft.dynamics.nav.management/set-navserverconfiguration) in the [!INCLUDE[nav_shell_md](../developer/includes/nav_shell_md.md)].
-For more information, see [Configuring Server Instances](../administration/configure-server-instance.md).
+For more information, see [Configuring Server](../administration/configure-server-instance.md).

 1. Configure the [!INCLUDE[server](../developer/includes/server.md)] instances that must support Azure AD to use `AccessControlService` as the credential type.